New Graduate Programs

-Nepean Blue Mountains Local Health District offers nursing experiences in tertiary and rural facilities and we encourage all new graduate and qualified nurses and midwives to consider a career with us.
+We offer nursing experiences in tertiary and rural facilities and encourage all new graduate and qualified nurses and midwives to consider a career with us.

-NBMLHD offers a 12-month Transition to Professional Practice program for new graduate Registered Nurses.
-This program includes two to three rotations in both acute care and specialty areas.
+The 12-month program for new graduate Bachelor of Nursing or Midwifery includes three rotations in both acute care and specialty areas.

-Positions are offered across the LHD including Nepean, Blue Mountains District ANZAC Memorial, Springwood and Lithgow hospitals; as well as Mental Health and Community.
+Positions are offered across the LHD at Nepean, Blue Mountains District ANZAC Memorial, Springwood and Lithgow hospitals, as well as Mental Health, Community Health and Drug and Alcohol.

-New graduates are supported by the Nurse Educator Interprofessional Education and Clinical Nurse Educators in the clinical units.
+New graduates are supported by the Nurse Educator Interprofessional Education, Clinical Nurse Educator for New Graduate Nurses, and Clinical Nurse Educators in the clinical units.
 Ongoing education in supported with face-to-face study days and specialty education within the participants designated units.

 Entry into the program is through the statewide recruitment process coordinated by the Ministry of Health - Nursing and Midwifery Office.
-Specific information about the recruitment process is explained on the Nursing and Midwifery Office Transition to Professional Practice website
+Specific information about the recruitment process is available on the Nursing and Midwifery Office GradStart website [WWW]

 NBMLHD supports Enrolled Nurses Transitioning into Professional Practice through a 12-month program.
 The program includes three clinical rotations and face-to-face study days.
-As with the Registered Nurse Program the Enrolled Nurses is supported by the Nurse Educator Clinical Education Programs and Clinical Nurse Educators in the clinical settings.
+As with the Registered Nurse Program, the Enrolled Nurses is supported by the Nurse Educator Clinical Education Programs and Clinical Nurse Educators in clinical settings.

 NBMLHD are allocated medical graduates through the Prevocational Training Application Program (PTAP).
 Internship and residency are supported by the Directors of Prevocational Education and Training, the Medical Education Officer and the JMO Manager through structured terms, education programs and opportunities to participate in quality improvements programs.